-I always find myself scrambling to pack before every trip, but I really struggled before a recent Disney Dream cruise.
+I always find myself scrambling to pack before a trip, but I really struggled before a recent Disney Dream cruise.
 I scoured different websites, asked friends, and finally came up with what I thought was the right gear to take along.
 Some of the items were used, but others should have been left behind.
 This list is for everyone having a hard time knowing what to pack for a Disney cruise.

 What to Pack for a Disney Cruise